Unique accommodation: Best 50 places to stay around the world

 Guests enjoy world-class meals, fit for a king.
 For a further taste of Tudor life, Thornbury offers guests the opportunity to try their hand at archery on their beautifully manicured lawns and for the brave at heart, falconry.

 Not everything at Thornbury is a trip to the past.
-If you are looking for an escape, Thornbury offers a range of treatments and massages in its state of the art spa.
+If you are looking for an escape, Thornbury offers a range of treatments and massages in its state-of-the-art spa.

 Samode Palace Hotel, India